Vascular Plants of North Carolina

 AuthorBlake

 DistributionScattered statewide.
-Weakley (2020) pulled this taxon back out of B. aristosa, though most references do consider both as valid species.
+Weakley (2020) pulled this taxon back out of B. aristosa, and most references do consider both as valid species.
 One website editor (Sorrie) disagrees; although extremes can be told apart readily, most cannot with certainty.

 AbundanceUncommon to infrequent, but easily confused with the very common B. aristosa; thus, true abundance is uncertain.
+Weakley's (2024) map shows it as "uncommon" in each of the three provinces.

 Habitat"Marshes, wet meadows, ditches, bogs" (Weakley 2020).